drake-young/Machine_Learning_Final_Project/README.md

 ## Completed:

-* Locality-Sensitive Hashing functionality is fully operational with the dummy dataset patches_color.csv, which contains 100 pixel vectors.
-Each row of the pixel vectors contains 400 RGB tuples to model a 20x20 image patch
+* Locality-Sensitive Hashing functionality is fully operational with the full dataset in grayscale (~17,000 images that are 150x150 pixels and belong to one of 6 classes)
-* Utility functions for reading images as formatted DataFrames as well as storing DataFrames as images
-* Evaluation for the LSH in terms of cpu time (perf_counter)
+* Evaluation for the LSH search-by-image application

 ## To Do